 Facebook defended Beast's page saying the puppy doesn't violate Facebook's policies because it's not meant to be a personal profile page.

 3. Some animal activists are upset that Zuckerberg decided to purchase Beast from a breeder in Oregon, rather than rescue an animal from a shelter.
 With millions of homeless animals killed in shelters every year, having a prominent figure like the Facebook founder save a life would have shed more light on the crisis.

 "Zuckerberg had the opportunity to save a homeless dog’s life and show the world that adopting a rescue dog is not only an important action to take, but a rewarding one as well," wrote Scotlund Haisley, president of Animal Rescue Corps.

 4. Pannonia Kennel, where Zuckerberg purchased Beast, has seen an explosion of interest in the breed since Beast's debut last week.
 The owners, Susan and Zoltan Szabo, are only one of a handful of Puli breeders in the U.S., mainly because the dogs are so difficult to maintain.
 According to an interview of the couple with KTVL, they say most of the dogs purchased end up in shelters.

 "It's a challenge for us to filter out the people that are going to adopt the puppies," Szabo said.

-, 14 percent of the people surveyed created Facebook profiles for their dogs, while 27 percent did the same for YouTube, and 6 percent for Twitter.
+5. Beast joins a growing trend of owners adding their pooches to social media networks.
+According to a recently posted infographic on Mashable, 14 percent of the people surveyed created Facebook profiles for their dogs, while 27 percent did the same for YouTube, and 6 percent for Twitter.